awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/launch_cloudformation.md

 The **CREATE\_IN\_PROGRESS** event is logged when AWS CloudFormation reports that it has begun to create the resource.
 The **CREATE_COMPLETE** event is logged when the resource is successfully created.

 When AWS CloudFormation has successfully created the stack, you will see the **CREATE_COMPLETE** event at the top of the Events tab:

-#### Use your stack resources

-In this workshop, you'll need to reference the resources created by the CloudFormation stack.

-1. On the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation), select the stack in the list.

-1. In the stack details pane, click the **Outputs** tab.

-It is recommended that you keep this window open so you can easily refer to the outputs and resources throughout the workshop.